egor7/blog-1/csv/csv.md

 5         sl1     13:10 13:13 ,6h
 ```

-Character `h` at the end of the integer list in column `taskID` denoted the short modifier, i.e. the integer is stored in one byte.
-Function `.csv.info` try to save memory and use the integer and floating point representation that requires the least space and preserves all information.
+Character `h` at the end of the integer list in column `taskID` denotes the short modifier, i.e. the integer is stored in one byte.
+Function `.csv.info` try to save memory and use the integer and floating point representation that requires the least space while preserving all information.

 To get the ratio, we need to work with elapsed times